phaethonp/PropertyDevelopment/README.md

 **Low building management and maintenance costs**
 Our
 **Amenities:** Furthermore, our approach to amenities and services is streamlined through external collaborations and our proprietary platform, ensuring premium experiences without the overheads.
-**Heating and cooling systems:** specifically tailored to the Cyprus climate, we ensure they are not over-engineered, thereby significantly reducing maintenance costs. "
+**Heating and cooling systems:** Specifically tailored to the Cyprus climate, we ensure they are not over-engineered, thereby significantly reducing maintenance and running costs.

+### Fair apartment split algorithm
+* The apartment split among LPs is based on their proportionate investment in the project.
+An algorithm ensures that the split is equitable, considering factors like apartment size, floor level, and view orientation

 ### Detail Description:
-The average apartment size is 110 sqm, with individual units varying between 90 to 130 sqm. each apt has a 20-30 sqm covered outdoor space<br>
+* The average apartment size is 110 sqm, with individual units varying between 90 to 130 sqm.
+This size range is based on market research targeting middle to upper-middle-class families and corporate employees
+* Each apartment has a 20-30 sqm covered outdoor space.
+This space is designed to enhance the living experience, providing a relaxation area and potentially increasing the resale value.

 ### Roles and Responsibilities of the GP
 * Acquisition of Land: Identifying, evaluating, and acquiring suitable land for the project.